CalNu/FPBX_Yealink_EMP/README.md

 All MAC.cfg files, y0000000000XX.cfg, and templates are saved to the /tftpboot/ folder.
 These can be browsed by going to https://PBX.IP/tftpboot and https://PBX.IP/PhoneSettings.
 If the pbx is set to forward http to https, the http port has been shifted to :83.

-1.0.0.9 updates:

-•Added upload/download template file.
-Save location moved to /tftpboot/templates/

-•Added ringtone conversion to convert mp3 and wav to 8khz, pcmu, mono to match yealink requirements.
-This requires ffmpeg installed.
-Most freepbx has it preinstalled.
-The module will install it for you if not, but this must be done at the command line "fwconsole ma install yealink_epm" or "fwconsole ma downloadinstall https://github.com/hgolbar/FPBX_Yealink_EMP/archive/refs/heads/1.0.0.9.zip"

-•Added ability to trim audio files.

-•Added download function for ringtones

-•Added flush command when deleting ringtones in use may any mac.cfg files.
-This pushes a mac.cfg that deletes all ringtones and reinstalls checked ones.
-Once the template is saved, it rebuilds the mac.cfg to remove the delete command so it doesn't keep deleting/reinstalling the ringtone on each reboot.

-1.0.10 Updates:

-• Added integration with my openvpn module https://github.com/CalNu/FPBX_OVPN_MGR

-• Multiple bug fixes.

-1.0.3c Update:

-• Added local signature and ability to self sign module to get rid of the unsigned module nag.

-• Security hardened some folders in case server is internet facing while allowing /tftpboot/ and /PhoneSettings/ to be browsable from within the intranet.

-• Fixed some interopeabiliy between Freepbx 16 and 17

-1.0.4 Update:

-• Large code rewrite to create the VPN tar using my OpenVPN manager.

-• Added y-configs for all the newer phone models.

-• Adjusted line keys to match the selected model number.